tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: disable control_panel dispenser mach once it has run (as final result)
 - TBD: sort out whole 'fist' / 'sharp_teeth' un-armed attack issue in Creature class

+*** create lighting system ***
+- IDEA: see full section below; lean in on TADS approach

+*** content to use somewhere ***
+- IDEA: RH valor = caprecious and messy sort of valor - sort that shows up two hours late and three sheets to the wind but is ready and willing to save the day
+- TBD: tune goblin text
+	- TBD: maybe add a faded poster of ancient and unreasonable regulations to the antechamber wall?

 *** misc ideas ***
 - TBD: consider other possible uses for **kwargs; google "when to use kwargs in python"